Peter Cushing: Return to England and theatrical work

-In 1947, when Laurence Olivier sought him out for his film adaptation of Shakespeare's Hamlet, Cushing's wife Helen pushed him to pursue a role.
+In 1947, when Olivier sought him out for his film adaptation of Hamlet, Cushing's wife Helen pushed him to pursue a role.
 Far from being deterred by Cushing's unsuccessful audition the year before, Olivier remembered the actor well and was happy to cast him, but the only character left unfilled was the relatively small part of the foppish courtier Osric.
 Cushing accepted the role, and Hamlet (1948) marked his British film debut.
 One of Cushing's primary scenes involved Osric talking to Hamlet and Horatio while walking down a wide stone spiral stairway.
 The set provided technical difficulties, and all of Cushing's lines had to be post-synched.
 Cushing had recently undergone dental surgery and he was trying not to open his mouth widely for fear of spitting.
 When this hindered the post-synching process, Olivier leaned in close to Cushing's face and said, "Now drown me.
 It'll be a glorious death, so long as I can hear what you're saying."

 Hamlet won the Academy Award for Best Picture, and earned Cushing praise for his performance.
 Also appearing in the film was Christopher Lee, who eventually became a close friend and frequent co-star with Cushing.
 Cushing designed custom hand-scarves in honour of the Hamlet film, and as it was being exhibited across England, the scarves were eventually accepted as gifts by the Queen and her daughter Princess Elizabeth.
 After Hamlet, both Peter and Helen Cushing accepted a personal invitation from Olivier to join Old Vic, Olivier's repertory theatre company, which embarked on a year-long tour of Australasia.
 The tour, which lasted until February 1949, took them to Melbourne, Sydney, Brisbane, Hobart, Tasmania, Auckland, Wellington, Christchurch and Dunedin, and included performances of Richard Brinsley Sheridan's The School for Scandal, Shakespeare's Richard III, Thornton Wilder's The Skin of Our Teeth, Jean Anouilh's Antigone and Anton Chekhov's The Proposal.